+The Directors and the Manager take account of the social, environmental and ethical factors impacted by the Company and the investments that it makes.
 The Directors and the Manager are aware of their duty to act in the interests of the Company and acknowledge that there are risks associated with investment in companies that fail to conduct business in a socially responsible manner.

 The Manager's ESG assessment of investee companies focuses on their impact on the environment as well as broader social themes, such as, the companies' approach to diversity and inclusion in the workplace and their work with charities.
-Further details can be found in the Chairman's Statement on pages 13 and 14, the Investment Manager's Review on page 27 and in the Statement of Corporate Governance on page 61.
+Further details can be found in the Chairman's Statement on page 13, the Investment Manager's Review on page 26, and in the Statement of Corporate Governance on pages 58 and 59.